 THE FESTIVAL

-As in previous editions, the AFFBCN will present films from more than twenty countries, highlighting some cinematography as usual, but without ceasing to screen titles that come from other less recognized countries.
-One of the objectives of the festival is to explore this stranger or foreigner that cinema shows us, and to stimulate interest in discovery.
-Hence, in some cases, the programming aims to be rather inclusive, not so much with the intention of covering more titles each year, but rather to show not only those whose authors do not go unnoticed because they have their followers but also those that are less known or whose references force us to investigate their respective contextualization, discovery and conquest.
+As in previous editions, in the AFFBCN Films from more than twenty countries will be presented, highlighting some films, as usual, but also screening titles from lesser-known countries.
+One of the festival's objectives is to explore this strange or foreign aspect that cinema reveals to us and to stimulate interest in its discovery.
+Hence, in some cases, the program aims to be more inclusive, not so much with the intention of covering more titles each year, but rather to showcase not only those whose creators have a following and are recognized, but also those lesser-known or whose references compel us to investigate their respective contextualization, discovery, and conquest.

 The festival arrives this fall with a program that wants to be as representative as possible of the most recent experimental and independent cinema from the Asian continent, without excluding productions that respond both to the interest of an audience familiar with cinematography from Asia, as well as those who want begin to know what a not-so-new cinema transmits to us, whose diversity responds preferably to the different narratives it exposes.
 The exoticism that in the West has usually been attributed to these productions has been replaced by the contribution that the latter have made and continue to make to culturally construct an identity inseparable from belonging to the territory.